HustWolfzzb/FCWE/data/README.md

 * 'data-process/': all code for clean origin data.

-* there should be a file 'zhwiki-20200301-pages-articles-multistream.xml.bz2', but it is too big
+* there should be a file 'zhwiki-20200301-pages-articles-multistream.xml.bz2', but it is too big, so I put a 'shot-wiki-without-tab_for_test_code.txt' instead of the big one.

 ## Data Processing ##